How to Use Paste Command in Linux [4 Best Uses]

 TL;DR

-To learn to use the paste command in Linux, you can try the following methods:
+To learn to use the Linux paste command, you can try the following methods:

-Continue reading the guide below to learn to use the paste command in Linux and common errors that can occur when using the command.
+Continue reading the guide below to learn to use the Linux paste command and common errors that can occur when using the command.

 1. Merging Lines from Multiple Files